ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 The Renaissance suite comprises various JVM workloads grouped into categories such as Big Data, machine learning, and functional programming.

 The Renaissance version used was `renaissance-gpl-0.14.2.jar`.
 The categories included in these measurements are
-- concurrency
+- Concurrency
-- functional
+- Functional
 - Scala
-- web
+- Web

 Each category ran with 100 repetitions.